Foster Carers & Residential Staff

 - Help your child to voice their hopes for their future in their school

 - Encourage your child to develop their talents and recognise their achievements, no matter how small

 - Attend parents’ evenings and invite the birth family where appropriate

 - Take an interest in the activities of the school

 - Support homework by reading with your child, offering advice and making sure set tasks are completed

-- Support school events
+- Support school and Virtual School events

 - Make sure you know the timetables and arrangements for exams